Find Casual Connections in Belfast

 Belfast's small enough that you'll definitely bump into people you know when you're out.
 Some people hate this.
 But actually?
 It's brilliant for dating.
 Everyone's connected somehow.
 If you meet someone and it goes well, you'll probably run into them again naturally.
 Makes the whole thing less pressured.

 Plus the small city vibe means people are genuinely friendly.
 Not that fake city friendliness where everyone's networking.
 Actual friendliness where someone will chat to you about anything and mean it.
+Try getting that in London.

 The Straightforward Communication Thing